lehzhu/personalsite/content/portfolio/western.md

 weight: 1
 ---

-I am an undergraduate at [Western University](https://uwo.ca), pursuing Computer Science with a minor in Software Engineering.
+Graduated Bsc Computer Science with Dean's List Honors.

 ### Honors and Awards

-* **Dean's Honour List** for exceptional academic record
 * **1st at IveyHacks**, a hybrid business and software hackathon
-* **Category winner at EnactusHacks**, a social good hackathon
+* **Winner at EnactusHacks**, a social good hackathon

 ### Work
 * **Web Developer for [Western Languages](https://www.uwo.ca/languages/)** (October 2022 – April 2023).
 Built modern javascript elements and managed web presence for the department.